-In 2015, over two million refugees/migrants from the Middle East reached for the safety of the West.
+In 2015, over a million refugees/migrants from the Middle East reached for the safety of the West.
 Tapestries in this series are inspired by their journeys and the fragmentation of their lives.
-In this series I explore three elements: geometrical fragments (symbolizing fragmentation of the refugee’s life), floating/broken lines (symbolizing time/space – refugee’s memories) and white knots (symbolizing the purity of human soul).
+I explore three weaving elements here: geometrical fragments (symbolizing fragmentation of the refugee’s life), floating/broken lines (symbolizing time/space – refugee’s memories) and white knots (symbolizing the purity of human soul).

 Tapestries are woven from the bottom up.
 Similarly, in this series, the tapestry’s vertical dimension could be considered as a space/time dimension of the narrative.
 To see a full size image click/tap on the image.

 Transformation, 7.5″ x 11″, wool, cotton, 2015. (wood frame) – private collection

 Under the pressures of war, a once prosperous life becomes only a memory …

 A Dream, 8″ x 10″, wool, cotton, 2015. (wood frame)